In order to understand what a game engine is, it is necessary to take a moment and understand what video games are made of. It ain't sugar and spice.

 - Most of Sierra's adventure games were based on AGI (Adventure Game Interpreter) or its successor SCI (Script Code Interpreter/Sierra's Creative Interpreter), which went through several revisions.
 King's Quest IV: The Perils of Rosella marked the transition, and several AGI games were later remade for SCI.

 - The Diesel Engine, originally created by the developer GRIN, and used for all of their games like Bandits Phoenix Rising, the PC versions of Ghost Recon: Advanced Warfighter, and the Bionic Commando remake.
-Overkill Software, headed by the same people after GRIN's bankruptcy, continues using the engine for PAYDAY The Heist and the sequel.
+Overkill Software, headed by the same people after GRIN's bankruptcy, continues using the engine for PAYDAY The Heist and Payday 2.
 The way the engine is composed makes it very difficult for a casual modder to work with (mostly due to how the models are rendered and how they are bundled to be used by the game), hence why the developers haven't released a friendly version modding tool yet.
 Granted, the more dedicated modder can easily modify the game's files, as the lua code is pretty easy to decrypt and use.
 The Windows version uses a 32-bit version of the engine, and the Linux port of Payday 2 uses a 64-bit version of the engine, which essentially means that the Linux port doesn't suffer from the same memory issues Windows users have.
-This is also used in RAID World War II by Lion Game Lion, which is composed of former Overkill devs.
+The engine is also used in RAID World War II by Lion Game Lion, which is composed of former Overkill devs.

 - Neversoft had an engine best known for its use in the Tony Hawk's Pro Skater series, though it was originally developed for Apocalypse.